ShadowJonathan/blue-belt-bot/README.md

 # blue-belt-bot
 Universal Discord bot written in GoLang

-**Note: Blue Belt Bot is still in a experimental version, concider helping the project or using another bot for your administrative needs.**
+**Note: Blue Belt Bot is still in a experimental stage, concider helping the project or using another bot for your administrative needs.**

 Install git and go before downloading and compiling this bot, and run `go get github.com/bwmarrin/discordgo` in any command processor.